 My research has been supported by fellowships from the Mellon Foundation and the Gladys Krieble Delmas Foundation, Phi Beta Kappa, the Huntington Library, and the American Academy in Rome, where I was the Andrew W. Mellon Foundation Post-Doctoral Fellow in Modern Italian Studies for 2010-11.
 Locomotrix was awarded the 2012 Raiziss/De Palchi Book Prize by the Academy of American Poets and the Italian Ministry of Foreign Affairs Translation Prize.
 Killing the Moonlight is shortlisted for the Modernist Studies Association’s annual book prize.

 Graduate: From Pentecost to Babel: Writing Between Languages; Breathing Matters: Poetics and Politics of Air; Cultures of Distraction; Radical Documentary; Realism and the Abracadabrant Word; Obsolescence and Sentimentality; Modernism and the Invention of the Metropolis; Poetics of Dislocation

 Undergraduate: Literature of the City: Between Utopia and Dystopia, Design and Occupation; Found in Translation; Modernity in London: Its Enemies and Demagogues; Radical Documentary; Henry James and the Sense of the Past; Poetry Of and Off the Page; Poetics of Dislocation; Urban Zones of Modernism and Modernity; Media Aesthetics; Introduction to Poetry

 Creative Writing: Poetry Of and Off the Page; Found in Translation; Documentary Across the Genres: Writing Between Salvage and Change; Advanced Poetry Workshop; Introduction to Poetry

 Killing the Moonlight: Modernism in Venice (Columbia University Press, 2014)

 Locomotrix: Selected Poetry and Prose of Amelia Rosselli, editor and translator (University of Chicago Press, 2012)

 “Phrasebook Pentecosts and Daggering Lingua Francas in the Poetry of LaTasha N. Nevada-Diggs,’” The Fate of Difficulty in the Poetry of Our Time>cite, ed.
 Charles Altieri and Nicholas D. Nace (Northwestern University Press, forthcoming)

 “Out of Marsh and Bog: H.D., Imagiste and the Poesis of HERmione Precisely,” for The Poet’s Novel: Context and Melodrome, ed.
 Laynie Browne (Nightboat Books, forthcoming)

-“Festina Lente: The Invention of a Modernist in the City of Aldus,” Paideuma, forthcoming
+“Festina Lente: Invention of the Modernist Poet as Editor in the City of Aldus,” Paideuma 42 (2015)